KaanKutluer/kaankutluer.github.io/projects.md

 <img src="Screenshot 2025-10-08 at 22.49.30.png" width="650">

-- Also, here is the code for the overflow (pretty simple for you):
+- Also, here is the very simple code for the overflow and the scoop adding (REALLY simple, trust):

 <img src="